 California State law provides for confidential births.
-The law also permits the mother or father to surrender, at any authorized medical facility, a newborn infant within three days of birth.
+The law also permits the parent to surrender, at any authorized medical facility, a newborn infant within three days of birth.
 Hospital staff may be expected to ask questions about the infant's health, but the parent may lawfully refuse to answer those questions.
 The parent may reclaim the infant within 14 days.

 The voluntary surrender of an infant does not, by itself, require the hospital staff to report child abuse or neglect, even if the infant is born with a controlled substance in its blood or urine.
 Persons accepting such infants in good faith that state law has been followed will not be subject to civil, criminal or administrative penalties.

-Women who try to deliver their own babies without medical attention risk their lives and the lives of their babies.
-Despite the protections of state law, tragic cases continue to occur throughout the state when fearful pregnant women avoid medical help with their pregnancies.
-All pregnant women should see a doctor.
-Any woman in labor should immediately go to the nearest hospital.
-No one there will notify her parents, the father of the child, or anyone else without her consent.
+A pregnant person who tries to deliver their own babies without medical attention risk their lives and the lives of their babies.
+Despite the protections of state law, tragic cases continue to occur throughout the state when fearful pregnant people avoid medical help with their pregnancies.
+All pregnant people should see a doctor.
+Any pregnant person in labor should immediately go to the nearest hospital.
+No one there will notify their parents, or anyone else without their consent.